 Which former SEC stars will make the biggest impact in the Super Bowl?
 Our top five are in this slideshow.

-Former Alabama LB Courtney Upshaw
+5. Baltimore Ravens LB Courtney Upshaw (Alabama)

 Former Alabama linebacker Courtney Upshaw was drafted in the second round of the 2012 NFL draft, and has paid immediate dividends for the Baltimore Ravens.

 The rookie finished eighth on the team in tackles in 2012, tallying 60 stops playing primarily out of the "Sam" spot alongside future Hall of Famer Ray Lewis in the ultra-talented Ravens linebacking corps.

 He got nine starts in 2012, and may become more of a factor in the Super Bowl against the dynamic 49er offense.
 His single-game high for tackles this season was six, which he accomplished three times—two of which were against teams with mobile quarterbacks (Philadelphia and Washington).